 APPRENTICE RATIO: One (1) Apprentice to four (4) Ironworkers.
+Ornamental work one (1) Apprentice to two (2) Ironworkers

 TRADE/WORK LEVEL PER HOUR PER HOUR PER HOUR COMBINED CLASSIFICATION WAGE RATE HEALTH PENSION DOLLAR BENEFIT (1) BENEFIT VALUE

 This classification cannot be used for unskilled employees performing work in other trades OR for employees in other trades that handle their own materials and/or must clean up after their work is performed.
 Employees must be paid in accordance with the type of work being performed without regard to skill.